5.3 Remote Procedure Call

 Fack message not only

-than bytes.
-DCE-RPC also implements a congestion-control mechanism that
+counts fragments rather than bytes.
+DCE-RPC also implements a

 In summary, designers have quite a range of options open to them when designing an RPC protocol.
 SunRPC takes the more minimalist approach and adds relatively little to the underlying transport beyond the essentials of locating the right procedure and identifying messages.
 DCE-RPC adds more functionality, with the possibility of improved performance in some environments at the cost of greater complexity.